April 2026

-February 2026 in mainland Portugal was classified as very warm and extremely wet.
+April 2026 in Mainland Portugal was classified as very warm and very dry.

 View the modeled historical data